 I first heard about Godly Play years ago but had no cause or curiosity to follow it up.
 However, I recently developed both and also opportunity in the form of a course being run 20 minutes from where I live, AND childcare!

-I found the three day course inspiring, challenging and refreshing, and I intend to follow it up in various ways, but first, here’s my review of the course:
+I found the core training inspiring, challenging and refreshing, and I intend to follow it up in various ways, but first, here’s my review of the course:

-Title: Three day accredited Godly Play Course (I did mine non-residential as I had small children to get home to each evening)A
+Title: Godly Play core training (I did mine non-residential as I had small children to get home to each evening)A

 Author: The material is By Jerome Berryman and the course is run by UK trainers

 Useful for: Anyone interested in nurturing children’s spirituality, especially if you’re keen on the idea that children have an innate sense of God or the spiritual and wish to provide them with a structure and language to develop and express their faith and respond to God in their own way and at their own pace.

 1 the scripts – at first I was seriously dubious about learning scripts off by heart to tell a Bible story, but I think they are incredibly well crafted, with lots of thought being given to the words used in order to make them inclusive, accessible, educational as well as thought-provoking.
 They obviously have their own theology woven into them, but also allow space for people to think for themselves.